rokbenko/ai-playground/crewai-tutorials/1-Podcast_prepper/podcast_prepper/README.md

 ![Guest input prompt](https://github.com/rokbenko/ai-playground/blob/main/crewai-tutorials/1-Podcast_prepper/podcast_prepper/assets/images/guest_input_prompt.png)

 > [!WARNING]
 > After the Guest Research crew collects data on the guest, it will prompt you for human input.
-At this stage, you can make any necessary corrections or simply respond with something like _Everything is fine, continue_. **It's crucial to provide input, even if you're satisfied with the report, as the flow will not continue without your confirmation.** You have the flexibility to edit, add, or request the deletion of any information gathered by the crew.
-Additionally, you can specify what you don't like in the report, and the crew will rerun the process, making adjustments to improve the report based on your feedback.
+At this stage, you can make any necessary corrections or simply respond with something like _Everything is fine, continue_. **It's crucial to provide feedback, even if you're satisfied with gathered data, as the flow will not continue without your confirmation.** You have the flexibility to request an edit, addition, or removal of any data gathered by the crew.
+The crew will rerun the process, making adjustments based on your feedback.
 >
 > [CrewAI's human-in-the-loop](https://docs.crewai.com/how-to/human-input-on-execution) integration is particularly useful for the project in the following scenarios:
 >
 > - **Identifying incorrect data:** The Guest Research crew may collect data about a person who shares the same first and last name but is not your guest.
-For instance, the crew might list a social media profile link for someone else with the same name.
+For instance, the crew might list a social media profile link of someone else with the same name.
->   - Solution: You can provide input like, _Change the Twitter link to https://www.x.com/rokbenko, remove the Facebook link completely as this is not the Rok Benko who will be my guest, and add his YouTube channel link I found online: https://www.youtube.com/@rokbenko_.
+>   - Solution: You can provide input like, _Change the X link to https://www.x.com/rokbenko, remove the Facebook link completely as this is not the Rok Benko who will be my guest, and add his YouTube channel link I found on the web: https://www.youtube.com/@rokbenko_.
 > - **Requesting a full report:** The Guest Research crew may occasionally return a short summary instead of a complete markdown report on the guest.
 >   - Solution: Simply respond with, _Write a full markdown report_.